beamylabs/beamylabs-start/examples/grpc/android/beamyconfiguration/README.md

 ## Subcribing to vehicle signals

 Once we have the broker up and running we are able to subscribe to or publish values for individual signals such as vehicle speed.
-Once connected to the broker we need to identify the namespace from where the signals are coming - the upper nodes in the signal tree.
+Once connected to the broker we need to identify the namespace from where the signals are coming - the upper nodes in the signal tree displayed in the tree view.
 Then we need to know the name of the actual signal we want to subscribe to.

 ```
 stub = NetworkServiceGrpc.newBlockingStub(BrokerDataModel.channel);